-Were you ever stranded out in the night because of a flat tire and had to wait for hours for a repair truck to rescue you because you did not know how to change a tire on a car?
+Were you ever stranded out in the night because of a flat tire and had to wait for hours for a repair truck to rescue you because you did not know how to change a flat tire on a car?
 Then, after they were finished, charged you a hefty sum?
 Wouldn't it be better if you could replace a tire yourself quickly and safely?
 Well, you can!
-In this article, I will discuss the tools needed to change a tire and some simple instructions on how to change a flat tire step by step.
+In this article, I will discuss the tools and instructions needed to change your flat tire step by step.

 When changing tires one should be very careful, as anything can happen even though it might not be your fault.
 It is simply best to try to avoid these things from the beginning by taking the necessary precautions.
 This and other tire changing safety tips I will explain in this article.
 So educate yourselves, read and enjoy!

 Remember to read your owners manual before changing a flat tire on a car since all cars are a bit different

 - Of course the spare tire.

 - A wheel brace.

 - A flat bit screwdriver or a utility blade.